 What to Bring on the First Day of Classes

-You don’t need to go crazy at Staples buying school supplies for college, but you will need some basics, especially on the first day of class.
+You don’t need to go crazy at Staples or Target buying school supplies for college, but you will need some basics, especially on the first day of class.
 You’ll also need to bring some personal supplies as well, particularly if you’re going to be on campus or away from your dorm room all day.

 School supplies to bring the first day of college

 Paper and a pen/pencil are probably the only school supplies you’ll truly need on the first day of class.
 You can bring either a spiral notebook or a binder with paper.
 (For my take on the binder vs. notebook debate, see my post on binder organization for college students.)

 If you don’t use a binder, be sure your notebook has pockets or bring a folder.
 You’ll need somewhere to put your course syllabi and any other handouts you get on the first day of class.
 You may also want to bring a highlighter to highlight parts of your syllabi.